vasilikivamv/neural-network-classification-with-R/README.md

 # neural-network-classification-with-R
-Investigation of ADAM and SGD on classification of Parkinson speech data with Neural Networks Investigation for different learning rates, number of neurons, momentum rates and hidden layers
+Investigation of ADAM and SGD on classification of Parkinson speech data with Neural Networks for different learning rates, number of neurons, momentum rates and hidden layers